 Buying primer

-Every headphone review on this page is the result of weeks of daily listening on the catalogue's reference chain - the Denafrips Enyo 15th DAC into the Denafrips Hades 12th headphone amplifier, fed by the Hermes 12th transport, with the HIFIMAN Arya Organic sitting in as the open-back planar reference.
+Every headphone review on this page is the result of weeks of daily listening on the catalogue's reference chain: the HIFIMAN EF400 amp/DAC (Himalaya R2R) fed bit-perfect by the Hermes 12th transport over USB, with the HIFIMAN Arya Organic sitting in as the open-back planar reference.
 Each new pair is volume-matched at the output, compared head-to-head against the published reference list in its price tier, and scored only after the listening window is complete.
 No first-impressions takes, no demo-room verdicts, no review-on-arrival pieces.

 Frequency response evenness across the band, with extra weight on the 2-5 kHz presence region (where mistakes are most audible) and sub-bass extension below 50 Hz (where most headphones fail or fake it).